Puerto de la Cruz Review

 Where is Puerto de la Cruz

 Puerto de la Cruz is located on the northern coast of Tenerife at the foot of the La Orotava valley and is approximately 90km from the Tenerife Sur airport.
-Puterto de la Cruz location is shown on the map below by the red marker.
+The location of the resort is shown on our Puerto de la Cruz map page.

 Tenerife South Airport to Puerto de la Cruz Transfer Times